bryanbrunetti/exifupdater/README.md

 2. **Permission denied**: Ensure you have write permissions to the destination directory
 3. **Files not found**: Check the filename variations - the tool handles many cases but some edge cases might exist
 4. **Symlink creation fails**: Ensure the filesystem supports symbolic links
+5. **"File already exists at destination"**: The file is already organized, but album symlinks will still be created/verified

 ### Getting Help